-Emily Keas, a veteran birder and field trip leader, sends this web link to a clever page titled “Minnesota Bird Songs.”
+Emilie Keas, a veteran birder and park visitor, sends this web link to a clever page titled “Minnesota Bird Songs.”
 It features a drawing of songbirds found in the state.
 When you click on a bird, the page plays a recording of that bird’s typical song.
 It’s beautiful for eye and ear, and it’s quite useful in learning to identify birds by their melodies.

 Putting such a page together for birds of Cesar Chavez Park, or for the Bay Area, requires two ingredients.
 One: An artist who can do a drawing like the one above, good enough to allow visual identification.
 Two: A web page programmer who can link the images to the sounds.